MatteoKoch/DivDraw/README.md

 </script>
 ```

-### Cou can add a circle which displays some information when hovered:
+### Cou can add a circle/rect which displays some information when hovered:

 ```html
 <script>